 Unable to access an account or mailbox: For Exchange users, this error means that the mailbox could not be accessed.
-For Microsoft Office 365 users, this error indicates that Office 365 is confused about which mailbox it should connect to.
-This may happen if you deleted and recreated an account, as Office 365 will find two accounts (one active and one deleted).
+For Microsoft 365 users, this error indicates that Microsoft 365 is confused about which mailbox it should connect to.
+This may happen if you deleted and recreated an account, as Microsoft 365 will find two accounts (one active and one deleted).

 - Check the admin account: